vestalux/sljekyll/new-suggestions/articles/_posts/2017-02-07-books-featuring-robots.md

 Ever wondered why they're called 'robots'?
 Czech playwright Karel Čapek coined the word from the Czech verb 'robota', 'to work'.

+This list was compiled with the help of Lakenheath Library manager Chris Howard.

 ## Board books

 ### [<cite>The Robot Book</cite>, by Heather Brown](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=254716)